 The staff at Hilton Resorts World greeted us and provided our day pass wristbands, before giving us a map of Resorts World Bimini.
-The map details the whereabouts of the dining areas and swimming pools.
+The map details the whereabouts of the luxury accommodation suites, dining areas and swimming pools.

 Our first stop had to be the rooftop pool area…

 Hilton World Resort Infinity Pool

 The Hilton World Resort infinity pool has incredible views over the turquoise sea of Bimini and the Resorts World Marina, which is the largest marina in the Bahamas.